WeekieNHN/WeekieNHN.github.io/_posts/2024-9-21-Knockback-Arena.md

 # Shop & Drop Zone

 ![Shop-Left](/assets/images/knockback-arena/Shop_Gif_Small.gif){: .align-left height="30%" width="30%"}
+Obviously the players are going to need some method of obtaining the weapons, traps, and grenades they'll need to fight the waves of enemies.
+The shop automatically comes out of the ground when the game starts, and it will appear every time a round ends.
+The shop is not available during rounds.
+There's buttons for weapons, throwables (grenades), traps, revives, and a button to start the next round.

 ![Parachute-Right](/assets/images/knockback-arena/Parachute_Gif_Small.gif){: .align-right height="30%" width="30%"}
+When a player buys an item from the shop (with the exception of the lava pit, you'll understand why later) a parachute spawns on the other end of the arena.
+The other end of the area is the drop zone.
+The drop is where you'll recieve items, as well as where players spawn in and drop down.

+Each parachute spawns in with an item, and will slowly makes it way to the ground.
+When the parachute reaches the ground it will drop it's item and disappear.
+The player can pick up the item as soon as it's within interaction range.

 # Weapons

 The first bit of work I did consisted of getting the player character working, split screen set up, and building out a basic interation and inventory system.
 I then built a shop from which players can buy items.
 The first set of items I wanted to build were weapons.
 I'm an FPS kid at heart, so I really like making shooters.

 ![Rifle-Right](/assets/images/knockback-arena/Rifle_Gif_Small.gif){: .align-right height="30%" width="30%"}
-I added a pistol, a rifle, a shotgun, and rocket launcher (blame my Halo roots for this).
+I added a pistol, a rifle, a shotgun, and rocket launcher (blame my Halo roots for both it's implementation, and visual).
 I got models from Kenney Assets and I animated pickup and fire animations for each one.
+I got sound effects from Open Game Art, and overall the weapons feel pretty nice to use.
+They each do their own amount of knockback when you hit enemies.
+They also have their own crosshairs (also from Kenney Assets).

-I don't think that words are going to do any of it justice, so I suggest you watch this video:
+I don't think that words are going to do them enough justice, so I suggest you watch this video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nNGxyOnwXAU?si=E6aJ06PhssqzKYuc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 ---